lmigueldf/doc/native/android-plugin.md

 ##### Sending JavaScript Events

-To set up an Event that will get passed back to JavaScript write code that looks like this:
+To set up an Event that will get passed back to JavaScript write a class that looks like this:

 ~~~
 public class GeolocEvent extends com.tealeaf.event.Event {
 	boolean failed;
 	double longitude, latitude;
 	public GeolocEvent(double longitude, double latitude) {
-		super("geoloc");
+		super("geoloc"); // Choose an event name
 		this.failed = false;
 		this.longitude = longitude;
 		this.latitude = latitude;